 What is Seville (Spain) like?

-We’ve been in Seville (Sevilla) just over a month as I write this (we have 3 weeks until we leave Spain for Japan).
+We’ve been in Seville (Sevilla) just over a month as I write this.
 But it didn’t take us long to fall in love with this city – Sevilla is simply amazing and for full-time travellers like us it has made a fantastic base.
 In this post I’ll cover aspects of Sevilla that have stuck out for us (both positive and negative) and will include lots of photos to give you a feel for this beautiful city.

 On my last post I got in trouble for saying that while Lisbon was beautiful, few of the highlights were spectacular (our opinion).
 We thought maybe we were getting blasé about travel.
 Then we arrived in Sevilla where we’ve been knocked on our butts by the sheer impressiveness of some of the sights we’ve seen.
 The Big 3 (as I call them) are all spectacular: the Seville Cathedral (Catedral de Sevilla), the Alcázar, the Plaza de España.
 The modern Metropol Parasol is incredible in its own way.
 But just walk the streets, step into some of the squares, and pop into some of the small churches and you’ll be astounded by some of the sights you see.
 The church of Santa Maria de la Blanca, the Hospital de los Venerables, Basilica de la Macarena, and the Palacio de Las Dueñas have all wowed us.
 It’s not only the attractions themselves but the setting: the colorful streets with intricate balconies and lamps, the tiled murals, the cobblestones, the shady plazas and gardens.
 The Moorish architecture and palm trees give the city a tropical vibe.
 Sevilla is spectacular.